 GABRFC operations are enabled solely by the provision of over 10,500 hrs of annual volunteer support which is provided by the local community to the local community completely free of charge and in volunteers own personal time.

-We estimate this free of charge volunteer provision has a minimum equivalent economic value of in excess of £210,000 per annum, and is key to the local authority’s ability to deliver on its health and well-being targets
+Using official Sports England metrics, this free of charge volunteer provision has a minimum economic cash equivalent of more than £183,000 per annum, provides an estimated added value societal impact of over £800,000 per annum, and is a key tenet of the local authority’s ability to deliver on its health and well-being targets.

-Despite our early outreach over 7 months ago, very limited discussions to date have meant no agreement has yet been reached on the forward arrangements for GABRFCs continued operation after 30 April 2026 at Stratfield Brake.
+Despite our early outreach over 7 months ago and our recommendations on how to significantly reduce the operational costs of Stratfield Brake, the very limited discussions to date have meant that no agreement has yet been reached on the forward arrangements for GABRFCs continued operation after 30 April 2026 at Stratfield Brake.

-We look forward to working with KTC and WPEC to find a mutually agreeable solution that is fair, reasonable, affordable and one which considers the level of fees we already pay and the huge value and positive impact our volunteers have on the local community.
+We look forward to working with KTC and GWPEC to find a mutually agreeable solution that is fair, reasonable, affordable and one which takes into account the level of fees we already pay and the huge economic and societal value and positive impact our volunteers make on the local community.

 Phil Peirsegaele